dexalex84/docker_pentaho_ba/README.md

  ## Troubleshooting:

  Need to wait about 5-7 minutes on 1 start.
 If there is nothing on web http://docker_host_ip:8080/pentaho/Home:
-  - Connnect to app_pentaho_ba via command:
+  - Connect to app_pentaho_ba via command:

     docker-compose exec app_pentaho_ba  /bin/bash